aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

-If the structures are crystals, COMPARE finds the measure of similarity (DIFF) based on either their radial distribution functions (RDF keyword) or their powder diffraction patterns (POWDER).
+If the structures are crystals, COMPARE finds the measure of similarity (DIFF) based on either their radial distribution functions (RDF keyword) or their powder diffraction patterns (POWDER, default).
 If they are molecules, all atoms in all structures under comparison may come in the same order (SORTED) or not (UNSORTED, default).
 If the atoms are sorted, COMPARE finds the translation and rotation that brings the two